inthewaves/bruteforcefrac/README.md

 # bruteforcefrac
-This is a header-only C++17 library for simplifying rational numbers using brute-force prime factorization.
+This is a header-only C++17 library for a rational number class.
 The motivation for this project is to refresh myself on data structures and to lay a foundation for a matrix row operations program.

-The library uses vectors to hold prime factors.
+The library uses vectors to hold prime factors and also functions to factor a positive integer into its canonical form.
+The prime factors will be returned as a vector of IntFactors, another class in this library.

 The library also contains two unused data structures implementing recursive prime factorization (IntFactorList and IntFactorTree).
 These data structures were created for review purposes.